carlomarxdk/TemporalTopicModelling-Pachinko/README.md

 This repository contains code for the modelling part of the ["A Sustainable West?
 Analyzing Clusters of Public Opinion in Sustainability Western Discourses in a Collection of Multilingual Newspapers (1999-2018)"](https://doi.org/10.5281/zenodo.7742461) paper.

+## Content
 It includes code for the *Topic Modelling*, *Topic Clustering* and *Topic Evolution*.

+1. `pachinko_model.ipynb` uses the Pachinko Allocation model to find topics in a set of documents (it also contains information on the finetuning of parameters and sentiment analysis,
+2. `topic_similarity.ipynb` analyzes the relationships between the topics of different corpora (that were identified by PA model, you can apply same pipeline to other Topic Modelling Models) - topic similarity, topic clustering, topic evolution and sentiment analysis.